 COVID-19 Frequently Asked Questions

-You've got questions about life at The University of Baltimore this spring.
+You've got questions about "post-pandemic" life at The University of Baltimore.
 We've got answers:

 -

-Will a COVID-19 vaccination be required to be on campus?
+Is a COVID-19 vaccination required to be on campus?

-For additional assistance, contact Stephen Mogar, case manager in the Office of Student Support and the Dean of Students, at smogar@ubalt.edu.
+For COVID questions or assistance, contact Stephen Mogar, case manager for student and employee health in UBalt's Office of Student Support and the Dean of Students, at smogar@ubalt.edu.

 -